juek/CustomSections/README.md

 1. Download the master ZIP

-2. Upload the extracted folder 'CustomSections' to your server into the /addons directory
+2. Upload the extracted folder 'CustomSections-master' to your server into the /addons directory

 3. Install using Typesetter's Admin Toolbox -> Plugins -> Manage -> Available -> Custom Sections